JadenJT/Amusment_Frontend/README.md

             - Change perm_closed column to True; (Does not delete from Database)
         - Giftshop
             - Change perm_closed column to True; (Does not delete from Database)
+        - Employee
+            - Marks as active to false (Does not delete from Database)

 2. Types of Roles
     <table>